|

 - Having a previous history of trauma (childhood neglect or abuse)

-- Being on a long deployment and returning home to find major changes in their life (spousal separation, death of parent, etc.)
+- Being on a long deployment and returning home to find major changes in their life (spousal separation, death of a parent, etc.)

 - Suffering head trauma while in combat; traumatic brain injuries (TBIs) may not present serious symptoms for weeks or even months after the trauma